AlexToura/intern-assignment/README.md

 Modeling

 I chose this approach because forecasting courier partner availability is crucial for Wolt's operations.
 By predicting future online presence, Wolt can ensure sufficient staffing levels to meet customer demand.
-I plan to evaluate the model using metrics such as Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE).
+I plan to evaluate the model using metrics such as Mean Absolute Error (MAE) .

 I performed data preparation, feature engineering, and implemented a predictive model tailored to the task.